mojofunk5/leeds-beer-quest/readme.md

 # Leeds Beer Quest

 For the the first part of the challenge I've focused on the infrastructure parts required to build, host and run the various parts of the application.
+I've subsequently fleshed out the application to show how a RESTful call to retrieve a venue by it's id would search the database and return the result.

 Initially I've got: